6 Days in Paris – Agenda

 - AND!
 Le Grenier à Pain- a two-time winner of “The Best Baguette in Paris” competition.
 OMG!

-We’ll grab a bite somewhere between 1:30 and 6:00.
-Around 6:00-6:30 we’ll head back to the 1st arrondissement for an evening at the Louvre.
+Around 4:00 we’ll head back to the 1st arrondissement for a visit to the Louvre.
 The crowds at the Louvre can be unimaginable during the days.
-Wednesdays and Fridays the museum is open until 9:45pm, versus the normal 6:00pm.
-If you want to get within 20 feet of the Mona Lisa, visiting the Louvre between 7:00 and 9:00 (when most other tourists are at dinner) – is the best.
-We’ll spend a couple of hours at the Louvre.
+Wednesdays and Fridays the museum is open until 9:45pm, versus the normal 6:00pm, so there will be no need to rush.

 My 10 “musts” at the Louvre: